 Some people experience IBS with diarrhea, while others have IBS with constipation.
 However, some people experience alternating diarrhea and constipation.

 While IBS is not life-threatening, it can drastically decrease one’s quality of life.
-In severe instances, it can prevent people from leading their regular lives, such as work, or leave the house for long periods of time.
+In severe instances, it can prevent people from leading their regular lives, such as work, or leaving the house for long periods of time.
 What can make it even worse is doctors dismissing it and calling IBS symptoms psychosomatic.

 Common Treatment for IBS